golang/tools/gopls/README-TODO-Johan.md

 ## TODO

-* Figure out why tests are complaining about linefeed changes towards the end of the code
 * Invert the actual condition (after we're done with switching places between the `if` and `else` blocks)
 * Make the test cases valid.
 By putting the right thing in our `.golden` file,